 Alcohol rehab insurance can help cover the costs of treatment, including detox, inpatient, and outpatient care.
 This can help to significantly reduce the financial burden of alcohol rehab.
 Widely accepted insurance providers include, but are not limited to:

 The amount of coverage will vary depending on the individual’s insurance plan and the type of treatment they receive.
 Some insurance plans will cover the full cost of alcohol rehab, while others will only cover a portion of the cost.
 It is important to check with your insurance company to find out what coverage is available for alcohol rehab.
-You can also have one of our admissions navigators verify your insurance for free.
-Simply call to get started.

 If you are considering alcohol rehab, you may be wondering if you should stay in-state or go out-of-state for treatment.
 There are pros and cons to both options.